Harshithaaaaareddy05/razorpay-webhook-listener/DOCS.md

 ]

 # 3. Mock Payloads
-You can find sample payloads in the mock_payloads/ folder:
+You can find sample payloads in the mock_payloads/ folder

 # Testing with curl:
 ## Send webhook event